-Self Scout: Tough questions to ask of yourself, your coaching staff and your process before heading into next season.
+Self Scout to improve: Tough questions to ask of yourself, your coaching staff and your process before heading into next season.

 If you are reading this at or near the date of publication, my hope is that the following questions do not have to be answered for a few more weeks!

 If your season is over and the sting from coming up short of that state, conference or national championship is still fresh, it is time for some self-scouting.
 Next season starts now.